-One of the things which people find most daunting about learning to drive is the prospect of being on public roads with other road users.
+One of the things which people find most daunting about learning to drive in Croydon is the prospect of being on public roads with other road users.
 Indeed, it is often the case that many of our learner drivers experience a fair bit of anxiety when they first start taking driving lessons in Croydon and the surrounding area.

-If you have just started learning to drive around Mitcham or are thinking of taking driving lessons in Wandsworth then this may be particularly resonant to you.
+If you have just started learning to drive around Croydon, Mitcham or in general are thinking of taking driving lessons in Wandsworth then this may be particularly resonant to you.
 After all, the vehicles that ply the busy streets of South London are not always driven by the most patient or courteous of people!

 The fact is however, most people will be tolerant of your leaner driver status and will afford you more liberties than they would other road users.
 For your part, you need to remember that other road users need to get from A to B and therefore you must ensure you don’t develop habits that will cause them to get needlessly frustrated.

 So what kind of habits are we talking about here?

 Well, not exhibiting the following behaviours on a regular basis will certainly help you to gain greater respect and tolerance from your fellow road users.